agma0/pypsa-rsa/docs/installation.rst

 that includes only ``conda`` and its dependencies or make sure ``conda`` is already installed on your system.
 For instructions for your operating system follow the ``conda`` `installation guide <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_.

-The python package requirements are curated in the `envs/environment.yaml <https://github.com/PyPSA/pypsa-za/blob/master/environment.yaml>`_ file.
+The python package requirements are curated in the `envs/environment.yaml <https://github.com/MeridianEconomics/pypsa-rsa/blob/master/envs/environment.yaml>`_ file.

-The environment can be installed and activated using
+The environment can be installed and activated using:

 .. code-block:: bash

-    .../pypsa-za % conda env create -f environment.yaml .../pypsa-za % conda activate pypsa-za
+    .../pypsa-rsa % conda env create -f environment.yaml .../pypsa-rsa % conda activate pypsa-rsa

 Note that activation is local to the currently open shell!
 After opening a new terminal window, one needs to reissue the second command!